 - Expenses (Cash-outs): cash-out transactions, which are NOT the Cost of Goods Sold, loans, VAT, or corporation tax, are set here.
 The typical example is the operational cost, such as rent and salary.

-The budget amount in the future is calculated based on the budget creation setting:
+The budget amounts in the future are calculated based on the budget creation setting:

 - monthly average of actuals: the average of the plan start and previous month are calculated and set to future budget